Who Is Your Legal Advisor?

 At the same time, some people believe that UPL statutes unfairly protect lawyers and their profitable franchise.
 Many of them think that sources such as Legal Zoom or Suze Orman provide valid, low cost, alternatives to seeing a lawyer and paying high legal fees.

-The tension between these points of view is plainly visible in the Elder Law field, where geriatric care managers, social workers, and unsupervised paralegals are advising clients on Medicaid planning and preparing Medicaid applications.
+The tension between these points of view is plainly visible in the Elder Law field, where uninformed social workers, unsupervised paralegals, and others in the health care arena, sometimes advise clients on Medicaid planning and preparing Medicaid applications.
 In some instances, nursing homes and home care agencies prefer to deal with non-lawyers, because they believe that attorneys can be insensitive to their financial interests.

-While it might be argued that my view is colored by self-interest, I believe that clients are poorly served when non-lawyers provide services that are not within their area of expertise.
-Here are a couple of examples that I personally observed in recent weeks:
+While it might be argued that our view is colored by self-interest, we believe that clients are poorly served and risk financial disaster when non-lawyers provide services that are not within their area of expertise.
+Here are several examples:

 The daughters of their elderly mother who was about to enter a nursing home sought our advice about protecting mom’s substantial assets (over $1 million).
 Mom’s social worker had proposed to handle her Medicaid planning, and had given the daughters a written proposal.
 The social worker’s plan was for mom to transfer $550,000 to the daughters, which would incur a Medicaid penalty of about 4 years of ineligibility.
 Then, according to the social worker, mom would use the rest of her money to pay the nursing home during the 4-year penalty period, at the end of which mom would become eligible for Medicaid, thereby saving $550,000.